-2Since this paper is empirical, I do not provide a detailed description of this large theory literature and instead direct the reader to the excellent survey of Bolton and Dewatripont (2011).
+1Since this paper is empirical, I do not provide a detailed description of this large theory literature and instead direct the reader to the excellent survey of Bolton and Dewatripont (2011).

-3In Bandiera et al. (2021), there is a double agency problem where procurement officers and monitors are the two agents, and the government is the principal.
+2In Bandiera et al. (2020), there is a double agency problem (where procurement officers and monitors are the two agents, and the government is the principal).
 Agents in my setting are upper-level management facing a more standard single principal-agent problem.
-Here, the tradeoff is that autonomy leads to more informed decisions but these may not conform with the preferences of the governing ministry.
+Here the tradeoff is that autonomy leads to more informed decisions but these may not conform with the preferences of the governing ministry.

-4A related but distinct literature examines what determines firms' decentralization decisions.
-Prior work has identified the importance of local information (Huang, Li, Ma, and Xu (2017), Acemoglu, Aghion, Lelarge, Van Reenen, and Zilibotti (2007), coordination (Dessein, Lo, and Minami (2019)), trust (Bloom, Sadun, and Van Reenen (2012)), firm size (McElheran (2014)), how valuable the input is (Alfaro et al. (2024)), and product market competition (Bloom, Sadun, and Van Reenen (2010)).
+3A related but distinct literature examines what determines firms' decentralization decisions.
+Prior work has identified the importance of local information (Acemoglu et al., 2007; Huang et al., 2017), the importance of coordination (Dessein et al., 2019), trust (Bloom et al., 2012), firm size (McElheran, 2014), how valuable the input is (Alfaro et al., 2018), and product market competition (Bloom et al., 2010).

-5For the effects of changes in ownership on SOE profitability and productivity, see also Bartel and Harrison (1999), Hsieh and Song (2015), Berkowitz, Ma, and Nishioka (2017), Gupta (2005), Barberis, Boycko, Shleifer, and Tsukanova (1996), Estrin and Pelletier (2018).
+4For the effects of changes in ownership on SOE profitability and productivity, see also Barberis et al. (1996); Bartel and Harrison (1999); Berkowitz et al. (2017); Estrin and Pelletier (2018); Gupta (2005); Hsieh and Song (2015).